 Total alkalinity is the measure of the amount of alkaline substances in your pool.
 These substances help to neutralize the pH offset of your pool chemistry, hence why pH should be kept above 7.4.
 These substances also prevent rapid changes in pH.

-Total alkalinity should be maintained between 80 and 120 ppm.
-Sodium bicarbonate can be used to raise the level of total alkalinity but do be mindful while adding; lowering total alkalinity can be challenging.
+You should maintain your Total Alkalinity between 80 and 120 ppm.
+Use Sodium bicarbonate to raise the level of total alkalinity but be mindful while adding!
+Lowering total alkalinity can be challenging.
 Be aware if your water looks cloudy after adding sodium bicarbonate.

-Cyanuric acid is known as a pool stabilizer and is a big help when adding chlorine to your pool.
+Cyanuric acid is a pool stabilizer and is a big help when adding chlorine to your pool.
 When you add chlorine, in minutes, the sun can evaporate half of the free chlorine you just added.
-But by adding cyanuric acid, chlorine molecules become stabilized and will no longer be broken up by UV rays.
+However, adding cyanuric acid helps stabilize the chlorine molecules.
+This helps protect them from the UV rays and keeps them active for longer.

 Choosing to use cyanuric acid can be a very helpful and cost-effective method of maintaining pool chemistry, though be sure to keep under 100 ppm in your pool.
 More than this can negate the effectiveness of chlorine to sanitize your pool water.